 What are your plans after DSPT?

-Since graduating from DSPT I have been the Communications Manager for the Cathedral of Christ the Light in Oakland, CA. I am currently weighing offers from the Catholic University of America (Washington, DC) and the University of Cambridge (England) to study for a PhD in Theology beginning in Fall 2020.
+Since graduating from DSPT I have been the Communications Manager for the Cathedral of Christ the Light in Oakland, CA. After weighing offers from the Catholic University of America (Washington, DC) and the University of Cambridge (England) to study for a PhD in Theology, I have decided to begin my doctoral studies with The University of Cambridge beginning in Fall 2020.

 What did you appreciate about studying at DSPT?